SixArm/startup-business-guide/topics/stakeholder-analysis/index.md

 Stakeholders can be internal or external to the organization, and can include individuals or groups such as employees, customers, suppliers, investors, government agencies, NGOs, and the media.

-Analysis typically involves the following steps:
+**Key steps:**

-* Identify stakeholders by creating a list of groups and people who may be affected by the project or organization.
+1. **Identify stakeholders:** Create a list of groups and people who may be affected by the project or organization.

-* Prioritize stakeholders based on their level of interest, power, and influence.
+2. **Prioritize stakeholders:** Rank them based on their level of interest, power, and influence.

-* Assess stakeholder needs and expectations: Gather information about each stakeholder's needs, expectations, and concerns.
+3. **Assess interests:** Gather information about each stakeholder's needs, expectations, and concerns.
 This information can be collected through surveys, interviews, or focus groups.

-* Analyze the influence of each stakeholder and their potential impact on the project or organization.
+4. **Analyze influence:** Consider each stakeholder's potential impact on the project or organization.

-* Develop stakeholder management strategies, such as communication plans, engagement activities, and conflict resolution strategies.
+5. **Develop stakeholder management:** Initiate communication plans, engagement activities, and conflict resolution strategies.

 Benefits of stakeholder analysis include better stakeholder relationships, improved communication, better decision-making, and risk mitigation.